ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 })
 ```

 The second option is a creation of a simple functional plugin that will be added to the plugins list.
-The first argument of such function will be editor's instance.
+The first argument of such function will be editor's instance:

 ```js
 function myPlugin(editor) {